 Historic Sites of Manitoba: Silver Plains School No. 123 (RM of Morris)

 The Silver Plains School District was established formally in May 1881 and a school was built in the fall of 1882, at NW31-5-2E in the Rural Municipality of Morris, for the sum of $800.
 In January 1883, it opened for classes under teacher Mr. S. A. Sutherland.
 Over the next few years, there was a succession of teachers, including Alexander Todd (1892) and Miss Mary Anne Blackwell (1895).
 In 1905, the school building was sold and moved to Aubigny where it was used as a boarding house.
 A new building was erected.
 It was moved in 1939 to the farm of John Manchelenko, on the southwest corner of River Lot 427, about a mile southeast of the former site, and placed on a concrete basement.
 The school closed in 1966, and thereafter local students attended Carleton School and eventually Morris School.
 The school building is no longer present at the site but a few of the trees planted around it survived the catastrophic flood of 1950.
+In September 2015, a sign commemorating the school was erected there.

 Among the teachers of Silver Plains School were H. R. Richie (1897) and Edna Lenora Perry (1942).